-Hydro One's distribution business is the largest in Ontario and consists of the distribution system operated by Hydro One Inc.'s subsidiaries, Hydro One Networks, inclusive of the distribution system of Orillia Power Distribution Corporation (Orillia Power) and the business and distribution assets of Peterborough Distribution Inc., (Peterborough Distribution) and Hydro One Remote Communities Inc. (Hydro One Remote Communities).
-The Company's distribution business is rate-regulated and earns revenues mainly by charging distribution rates that are approved by the OEB.
+Hydro One's distribution business is the largest in Ontario and consists of the distribution systems operated by Hydro One Inc.'s subsidiaries, Hydro One Networks, and Hydro One Remote Communities Inc. (Hydro One Remotes).
+The Company's distribution business is rate-regulated and earns revenues mainly by charging distribution rates that are approved by the OEB, as well as amounts to recover the cost of purchased power.

 1 Revenues, net of purchased power, is a non-GAAP financial measure.
-See the section "Non-GAAP Financial Measures".
+See section "Non-GAAP Financial Measures",